 Whether you are out of town on a business trip or a summer holiday, don’t let your empty property just sit there: put it to work and fund your travels with Airsorted!
 They will handle everything for you, from responding to enquiries and checking the guests in, to cleaning the flat after they check out.
 They get a fee for their services, while you practically earn money doing nothing.
 If only they could do your day job for you too…

-The British startup was launched in 2015 with a simple mission: making money management easier around the world.
-Revolut currently charges no fees for most of its services and uses mid-market rates to offer the best possible bang for your buck when exchanging currencies.
-Not to mention that you get a shiny new card to use anywhere in the world!
+The Dutch startup was launched in 2015 by Ali Niknam with a simple mission: making money management easier around the world.
+Bunq currently charges no fees for most of its services and uses mid-market rates to offer the best possible bang for your buck when exchanging currencies.
+Not to mention that you get a colorful new card to use anywhere in the world!

 Using your mobile data abroad is extremely expensive.
 Although roaming charges within the EU have been scrapped since June 2017, this is not the case for the rest of the world.
 WiFi Map is a crowdsourced database that allows you to find accessible Wi-Fi hotspots around you.

 Users can share the passwords of WiFi networks with the community and contribute to a growing pool of freely accessible hotspots.
 You can also “download” a map of WiFi codes for the city you’ll be visiting, allowing you to remain in touch with the online world without spending a single megabyte of your data plan.